kiandimla/PhIMS/README.md

 # PhIMS
-Inventory Management System that tracks sales, incoming items, and item performance.
-Generates EOQs based on sales performance data to improve decision making capabilities and generates comprehensive reports for data gathering and insights.
+An Inventory Mangement System that records sales transactions, purchase orders, and stock levels.
+Additionaly, provides calculated Optimal Order Quantity (OOQ) values to optimize the procurement process of the store using the system.
+To give insights for data analysis, the system also generates comprehensive sales, profits, deliveries, item aging, item performance, and stock card reports.
+Sales encoding supports barcode scanner input.